learn-co-curriculum/dsc-one-sample-z-test/README.md

-    0.18837955890579106
+    0.11783995671451875

 ## Step 5: Interpret p-value

-Our p-value (0.19) is much larger than the alpha of 0.05.
-So what does that mean? can you not conclude that mentoring leads to a IQ increase?
+Our p-value (0.12) is larger than the alpha of 0.05.
+So what does that mean? can you not conclude that tutoring leads to a IQ increase?

 Well, you still can't really say that for sure.
-What we can say is that there is not enough evidence to reject the null hypothesis with the given sample.
+What we can say is that there is not enough evidence to reject the null hypothesis with the given sample, given an alpha of 0.05.
 There are ways to scale experiments up and collect more data, or apply sampling techniques to be sure about the real impact.

 And even when the sample data helps to reject the null hypothesis, you still cannot be 100% sure of the outcome.
-What you can say, however, is given the evidence, the results show a significant increase in the IQ as a result of mentoring, instead of saying "mentoring improves IQ".
+What you can say, however, is given the evidence, the results show a significant increase in the IQ as a result of mentoring, instead of saying "tutoring improves IQ".

 ## Summary

 In this lesson, you learned to run a one-sample z-test to compare sample and population where the population mean and standard deviation are known.
 This is the most basic test in statistic, as in real world, true population means and standard deviations are rarely identifiable and you need to work with samples.
-That's where more advanced tests come in to play, which you will encounter later.
+That's where more advanced tests come in to play, which you will learn about later.